 Senator Michèle Audette

-Senator Michèle Audette was named Government Liaison in the Senate in August 2023.
+Senator Michèle Audette served as Government Liaison in the Senate from August 2023 to December 2023.

 Senator Michèle Audette is a recognized Indigenous leader.